Pseudo-Labeling Based Practical Semi-Supervised Meta-Training for Few-Shot Learning: Experiments

 \subsection{Benefits of Our \ourmodel}

 To evaluate the effectiveness of our \ourmodel{}, we select SemCo~\cite{nassar2021all} as the pre-training method and then use our \ourmodel{}-Proto and \ourmodel{}-EP methods (based on Proto and EP) for finetuning.
-As shown in Tab.~\ref{tab:mini}, all models with our \ourmodel{} (SemCo+\ourmodel-*) achieve significant performance improvement in all evaluation tasks on three datasets with fewer labels, compared with their baselines (Base+Proto or EP), especially on the dataset with least labels (20).
-For example, under the setting of 20 labels per class, our models with ResNet12 obtain huge gains of 14.77\%--22.56\% in terms of 1-shot task with three inference manners.
-In the 5-shot task, the proposed models outperform baselines by large gains of 19.52\%--21.33\%.
-For the Conv4 backbone, our models also achieve significant gains of 6.66\%--11.37\% in the 1-shot task and 9.78\%--12.55\% in the 5-shot task.
+As shown in Tables~\ref{tab:semi-fsl} and \ref{tab:mini}, all models with our \ourmodel{} (SemCo+\ourmodel-*) achieve significant performance improvement in all evaluation tasks with three inference manners and fewer labels, compared with their baselines (Base+Proto or EP), especially on the dataset with the least labels (20).
+For example, under the setting of 20 labels per class, our models with ResNet12 obtain huge gains of 14.77\%--22.31\% in terms of 1-shot tasks with three inference manners.
+In the 5-shot task, the proposed models outperform baselines by large gains of 19.09\%--21.63\%.
+For the Conv4 backbone, our models also achieve significant gains of 6.66\%--12.27\% in the 1-shot task and 10.65\%--13.54\% in the 5-shot task.
 The above performance increments clearly demonstrate the benefits of our approach for FSL with a few training labels.
-In several settings, our models with fewer labels achieve superior performance than the models with full labels, which are highlighted by red color in Tab.~\ref{tab:mini}.
-This suggests that the gap between full-supervised and semi-supervised training has been largely closed in the FSL task.
+In several settings, our models with fewer labels achieve superior performance than the models with full labels.
+This suggests that the gap between full-supervised and semi-supervised training has been largely closed in FSL tasks.